RichT-K/USGolfersSDC/README.md

 It and Svelte have been chosen for comfort and simplicity of development since much of the work has been performed previously in one or more prototypes.
 At any time during development any or all of the architectures may be changed to improve performance or security.

+Each segment will be privately collaborated sub projects.

 As my strength in git is growing I'll start simply by creating each of the segment Projects with minimal code to support a basic implementation of the web site.
 Hopefully, with help I'll see rapid progress while maintain a stable prodcut.
 If not, it easy to start again.

+Thank you,
 Rich